-- employee-related expenses, which include salaries, benefits and stock-based compensation for our research and development personnel; - fees paid to consultants for services directly related to our research and development programs; - expenses incurred under agreements with third-party contract research organizations, or CROs, investigative clinical trial sites, academic institutions and consultants that conduct research and development activities on our behalf or in collaboration with us; - costs associated with preclinical studies and clinical trials; - costs associated with the manufacture of drug substance and finished drug product for preclinical testing and clinical trials: - costs associated with technology and intellectual property licenses; and - an allocated portion of facilities and facility-related costs, which include expenses for rent and other facility-related costs and other supplies.
+- employee-related expenses, which include salaries, benefits and stock-based compensation for our research and development personnel; - fees paid to consultants for services directly related to our research and development programs; - expenses incurred under agreements with third-party contract research organizations, or CROs, investigative clinical trial sites, academic institutions and consultants that conduct research and development activities on our behalf or in collaboration with us; - · costs associated with preclinical studies and clinical trials; - · costs associated with the manufacture of drug substance and finished drug product for preclinical testing and clinical trials; - · costs associated with technology and intellectual property licenses; and - · an allocated portion of facilities and facility-related costs, which include expenses for rent and other facility-related costs and other supplies.

+External costs for research and development expenses are tracked on a program-by-program basis.
 Expenditures for clinical development, including upfront licensing fees and milestone payments associated with our product candidates, are charged to research and development expense as incurred.
 These expenses consist of expenses incurred in performing development activities, including salaries and benefits, materials and supplies, preclinical expenses, clinical trial and related clinical manufacturing expenses, depreciation of equipment, contract services and other outside expenses.
-Costs for certain development activities, such as manufacturing and clinical trials, are recognized based on an evaluation of the progress to completion of specific tasks using either time-based measures or data such as information provided to us by our vendors on their actual costs incurred.
+Costs for certain development activities, such as manufacturing and clinical trials, are recognized based on an evaluation of the progress to completion of specific tasks using either time-based measures or data such as information provided to us by our vendors on actual activities completed or costs incurred.

-We expect our research and development expenses to increase substantially for the foreseeable future as we continue to invest in activities related to developing our product candidates and our preclinical programs, and as certain product candidates advance into later stages of development, including our ongoing potentially registrational Phase 3 clinical trial for nirogacestat, or the DeFi trial, and our ongoing potentially registrational Phase 2b clinical trial for mirdametinib, or the ReNeu trial.
+We expect our research and development expenses to increase for the foreseeable future as we continue to invest in activities related to developing our product candidates and our preclinical programs, and as certain product candidates advance into later stages of development, including nirogacestat, for which we submitted an NDA in December 2022, and the ReNeu trial, our potentially registrational Phase 2b clinical trial of mirdametinib.
 The process of conducting the necessary clinical trials to obtain regulatory approval is costly and time-consuming, and the successful development of our product candidates is highly uncertain.
 As a result, we are unable to determine the duration and completion costs of our research and development projects or when and to what extent we will generate revenue from the commercialization and sale of any of our product candidates.